lvu/nonogram/README.md

 My hobby project for solving [nonograms](https://en.wikipedia.org/wiki/Nonogram).

-There is also a sub-project that recognizes nonograms from the [Katana](https://nonograms-katana.com/) website.
+There is also a sub-project that recognizes nonograms.

 ## File format